-(4) Remove the battery holddowns and remove the battery from the vehicle (Fig. 18).
+(4) Remove the battery holddowns and remove the battery from the vehicle (Fig. 17).

-Fig. 18 Battery Holddowns
+Fig. 17 Battery Holddowns

-(5) Inspect the battery tray and the holddowns for corrosion or damage.
+(5) Inspect the battery tray and holddowns for corrosion or damage.
 Remove any corrosion using a wire brush and a sodium bicarbonate (baking soda) and warm water cleaning solution.
 Paint any exposed bare metal and replace any damaged parts.

-(6) Inspect the battery case for cracks or other damage that could result in electrolyte leaks.
+(6) Slide the thermoguard off of the battery case.
+Inspect the battery case for cracks or other damage that could result in electrolyte leaks.
 Also, check the battery terminal posts for looseness.
 Batteries with damaged cases or loose posts must be replaced.

 (7) Check the electrolyte level in the battery.
-Use a putty knife or another suitable wide flat-bladed tool to pry the cell caps off (Fig. 19).
+Use a putty knife or another suitable wide flat-bladed tool to pry the cell caps off (Fig. 18).
 Do not use a screw-driver.
 Add distilled water to each cell until the liquid reaches the bottom of the vent well.
 DO NOT OVERFILL.